 The lowest allowable relative humidity in the return air from zones served by the system; specified at the HUMIDITY-REF-T. This entry should be used only for those systems that have the components required for minimum humidity control (i.e., humidistat and humidifier).
 Don't set MIN-HUMIDITY so high that the ductwork condenses the humidity out of the supply air.
-If no data entry is made, the program will assume that minimum humidity control capability does not exist.
+If no data entry is made, and MIN-DEWPOINT is also not specified, the program will assume that minimum humidity control capability does not exist.
 The program simulates the use of a humidifier to maintain the humidity setpoint.